franklinmoy3/CS225fp/dataset/dataset_README.md

 * routes_simplified.csv is a CSV file with formatting as follows:
   * SourceAirport,DestinationAirport,numberOfStopsAlongRoute
 * routes_simplified is guaranteed to contain only unique routes
+* This project only reads in routes_simplified.csv and requires the dataset to follow the above two bullet points.